 OSheas Beer Garden

 The next beer garden on our guide promises to serve Manchester’s coldest pint.
-Located just across from Escape to fright island next to the Mancunian flyover is OSheas beer garden.
+Located just across from Escape to fright island next to the Mancunian flyover is O’Sheas beer garden.
 Unfortunately it is only a temporary space so visit it while you still can.
-OSheas outdoor bar is a great addition to the city this summer as it shows screenings of the football matches and often plays live music creating that atmosphere we have all missed during lockdown.
+O’Sheas outdoor bar is a great addition to the city this summer as it shows screenings of the football matches.
+On top of this it often plays live music creating that atmosphere we have all missed during lockdown.

 The Oast House

-Heading back into the heart of the city, the next beer garden on the list is very different to the previous two, standing out against the glass fronted skyscrapers that dominate the city.
-The Oast House, located in Spinningfields gives us traditional, fairytale vibes and is renowned for its world ales and ciders.
-A visit to the Oast House isn’t complete without trying one of their hanging kebabs and twisted cocktails.
+Heading back into the heart of the city, the next beer garden on the list is very different from the previous two, standing out against the glass fronted skyscrapers that dominate the city.
+The Oast House, located in Spinningfields gives us traditional, fairy-tale vibes and is renowned for its world ales and ciders.
+A visit to The Oast House isn’t complete without trying one of their hanging kebabs and twisted take on some of our favourite cocktails.

-If you are looking for a real suntrap, we recommend visiting Impossible.
-Perfect for anything from afterwork drinks to watching football.
-Impossible bar has a great outside space right in the city center that backs onto great northern square, a hotspot of Manchester’s different bars and restaurants.
+If you are on the hunt for a real suntrap, we recommend visiting Impossible.
+Perfect for anything from after work drinks to watching the football.
+Impossible Bar has a great outside space right in the city centre that backs onto Great Northern Square, a hotspot of Manchester’s different bars and restaurants.
 This area of Manchester is ideal for soaking up the sun whilst being served some of the tastiest cocktails in the city.

 Great Northern Beach Club

 Just across from Impossible beer garden is the Great Northern Beach Club which gives us rustic Ibiza vibes with its chic, bohemian design.
-With live DJs, Sax players and singers on the weekends and screenings of all major sports events like the Euros, Great Northern Beach Club beer garden is guaranteed to give you the holiday fix we are all in need of.
+With live DJs, Sax players and singers on the weekends, Great Northern Beach Club beer garden is guaranteed to give you the holiday fix we are all in need of.

-If you’re looking to celebrate in style, they also offer a private beach hut hire which includes a 42’ TV screen and a welcome drinks package, perfect for watching football during the long summer nights and ideal for Manchester’s unpredictable weather.
+If you’re looking to celebrate in style, they also offer a private beach hut hire which includes a 42’ TV screen and a welcome drinks package, perfect for watching football during the long summer nights and ideal for keeping you warm and dry in Manchester’s unpredictable weather.

-Next on the list is a great option for some traditional food and drinks, serving hearty pub grub and pints is Rain Bar located right next to the bridgewater canal.
-Rain Bar is one of our favourite beer gardens for a casual drink, after all, who doesn’t love a good waterside bar in the city center?
+Next on the list is a great option for some traditional food and drinks, serving hearty pub grub and pints is The Rain Bar located right next to the Bridgewater canal.
+Rain Bar is one of our favourite beer gardens for a casual drink, after all, who doesn’t love a good waterside bar in the city centre?
 We would recommend getting there early on sunny days because it can fill up pretty fast!

 Revolution Deansgate Locks

-If you are looking for that party atmosphere where you can bask in the sun, you can’t go wrong with Revolution, nestled in Manchester’s distinctive converted railway arches.
-In a great location, adjacent from the canal where you drink an extensive range of cocktails and unique flavoured shots that include anything from mr whippy flavour to birthday cake!
-Revolution is also great if you’re looking for a happy hour deal, it offers 2 for £10 on selected Cocktails Sunday-Friday until 9pm
+If you are looking for that party atmosphere where you can still bask in the sun, you can’t go wrong with Revolution, nestled in-between Manchester’s distinctive converted railway arches at Deansgate.
+In a great location, Deansgate locks is adjacent from the scenic canal.
+Expect to find an extensive range of cocktails and unique flavoured shots that include anything from Mr whippy flavour to Birthday cake!
+Revolution is also a good option if you’re looking for a happy hour deal, it offers 2 for £10 on selected Cocktails Sunday-Friday until 9pm.

 This one is for the gin lovers… with a range of over 500 different gins, Atlas bar has been an iconic space for the last two decades, meaning it has to be on our ultimate beer garden guide list.
-Located within Deansgates railway arches this bar gives you that authentic industrial feel of the city.
+Located within Deansgate’s railway arches just down the road from Revolution, this bar gives you that authentic industrial feel of the city.
 The terrace beer garden at the back of the building is a hidden oasis that can be easily missed if you don’t know it’s there.

 Next on our top 10 ultimate guide is one of the busiest spots just on the edge of the city.
-Whether you’re looking for a drink after work or a specially crafted cocktail on a weekend afternoon, be sure to book in advance to get a table, or be prepared to queue up for a space here.
-It’s no surprise dukes is so popular with its large outside terrace that gets sun all day, perfect for topping up your tan with the added appeal of tranquil views of the canal.
+Whether you’re looking for a drink after work or a specially crafted cocktail on a weekend afternoon, be sure to visit Dukes 92.
+Don’t forget to book in advance to get a table, or be prepared to queue up for a space here.
+It’s no surprise dukes is so popular with its large outside terrace that gets the sun on it all day.
+This bar is perfect for topping up your tan with the added appeal of tranquil views of the canal.
 Dukes 92 is definitely one of the best outdoor bars Manchester has to offer.

-Last but not least is another great option if you fancy somewhere with a lively atmosphere with dance music.
+Last but not least is another great option if you fancy somewhere with a lively atmosphere and dance music.
 Located on the canal, Barca Bar has fantastic views and plenty of outdoor space with an outside terrace and a balcony.
-Barca Bar is hidden away from the city centre but has one of the biggest beer gardens in the city so should not be missed.
-The best part is Barca Bar gets the BBQ out in the summer and who doesn’t love a good BBQ?
+Barca Bar is hidden away from the city centre but has one of the biggest beer gardens in the city so it should not be missed and you’re almost guaranteed a seat since it has so much space.
+The best part about Barca Bar is that it gets the BBQ out in the summer and who doesn’t love a good BBQ?